-Cafeteria procedures Remove??
+Cafeteria procedures

 Students should line up outside the cafeteria.
 They should enter and form a line to go through smoothly.
-Students should get a milk, a tray, a napkin, and a fork/spoon.
-If students are buying any additional items, they must make their purchase BEFORE they sit down.
-Students should sit in the order given by the teacher prior to entering the cafeteria.
+Students should get a milk, a tray, a napkin, and a fork/ spoon.
+Students should sit in the order or location given by the teacher prior to entering the cafeteria.
 Before leaving, students should pick up any trash on the table and the floor around them BEFORE getting up.
 Students are not allowed to get up and discard their trays before being dismissed.
 Students should leave one side of the table at a time and the other side should wait, in their seats, until their table mates have cleared the trash can before getting up to throw away their trash.
 Students need to line up at the door in an orderly and quiet fashion to exit the cafeteria.

-Playground procedures Remove??
+Playground procedures